 With a curriculum designed around the needs of working educators, the online master’s in educational leadership builds on your current knowledge to help you advance your career.
 You’ll study crucial topics like community relations, ethics, meeting the needs of diverse learners, budgeting, research, and more.

 All professors are highly qualified, with years of experience in their field.
 Because they are passionate about what they teach, you’ll gain more than just their expertise.
 You’ll discover networking opportunities and a sense of community as well.

 Since our online educational leadership program is offered fully online, you’ll have the opportunity to easily fit your education around your other work and life commitments.
 A digital format means you’ll be able to attend class when it’s right for you.
 With accelerated seven-week courses and six start dates per year, you’ll have the capacity to begin, pause, or expedite your learning at any time.
 The full-time program, which consists of two courses per session, can be completed in as little as one year.

 Bethel University is regionally accredited by the Higher Learning Commission to grant bachelor’s and master’s degrees.
 The Higher Learning Commission is one of six regional accrediting agencies in the United States.
 Institutional accreditation evaluates an entire institution and accredits it as a whole.

 Bethel’s online M.Ed.
 School Leadership features a relevant curriculum in modern education.
 This program requires a total of 36 credit hours.
-Students must complete 16-18 of these credits in required education courses, six to nine in elective courses, and 12 in leadership courses.
+Students must complete 18 of these credits in required education courses, 9 in leadership courses, and 9 in elective courses.